The Walking Dead

 Eeny, meeny, miny, moe

 We decided to call the site "Eeny, meeny, miny, moe" — after the nursery rhyme that Negan recites in front of the group.
-So the site opens on the line up scene, where the user can zoom in, pan around and select a character.
+The site opens on the line up scene, where the user could zoom in, pan around and select a character.

-Once you've decided who you think will kark it, you click on them and hit choose, then Negan goes to town on them with his weapon of choice, Lucille.
-Each character also has a little bio to give you some backstory and inform your decision.
+Once the user has decided who they think will kark it, they would click on that character and hit choose.
+Then Negan goes to town on them with his weapon of choice, Lucille.
+Each character also had a little bio to give you some backstory and inform the user's decision.

-You're then presented with a form to enter the competition (a trip to Universal Studios Hollywood, which is pretty sick) and a results screen, so you can see who other people have voted for.
-I was inspired by the end screen you get with Telltale's games, where you see what other players choose to do at pivotal points.
+Once that's over, the user was then presented with a form to enter the competition (a trip to Universal Studios Hollywood, which was pretty sick) and a results screen, so they can see who other people have voted for.
+I was inspired by the end screen you get with Telltale's games, where at the end of each episode you can see what other players chose to do at pivotal points in the story.

 Design